 The wizard design pattern #

 “a powerful design pattern … to simplify complex processes performed infrequently or by novice users.”Wizards: Definition and Design Recommendations by Raluca Budiu on June 25, 2017 https://www.nngroup.com/articles/wizards/

 Manual accessibility testing

 In September 2018 I conducted manual accessibility testing on the first iteration of form wizard and the new self-service join processes.
 My colleague Janet Austin assisted with the session.
 Jamie Kelly, a blind person from the Vision Australia Library, was our participant.
 He tested two scenarios:

 - laptop + Firefox + JAWS screen reader → email membership delivery;

 - iPhone + Safari + VoiceOver → SMS membership delivery.

 I was shocked that the first show-stopper issue occurred in the first step of the form wizard.
-A validation message for Australian mobile number that appears visually in red text, wasn’t announced by the screen reader.
-Without assistance, it was impossible for our screen reader user to discover why the form was stuck on step 1, let alone recover from the error.
+A validation message for Australian mobile number appears visually in red text.
+However, it wasn’t announced by the screen reader.
+There was no way our screen reader user could discover why the form was stuck on step 1.
+Furthermore, recovering from the error was impossible.